Explore Career Resources

 - Information on competitions, festivals, seminars, grants, and scholarships.

 - More than 30 music industry trade and consumer periodicals and magazines.

 - College and graduate school catalogs, and test preparation materials (e.g., GRE, LSAT).

 Think of the CDC as your music career work center.
-When you want to write letters, edit your resume, or design a flyer for your band, you can do it at the CDC.
-With eight computers, a laser printer, and a photocopier at your disposal, the CDC is the perfect place to prepare the materials you need for your job search.
-Hours and location.
+When writing letters, editing your resume, or designing a flyer for your band, the CDC is the perfect place to prepare the materials you need for your job search.